 Well we have one but it will only work if you backed up your iPhone before the update.
 We’re going to show you how to reinstall the app to its pre-update version.
 Remember that the previous version is no longer available on the app store.

-Recommended Reading: How To Backup IPhone SMS To Your Computer
+How to Backup iPhone SMS to Your Computer

 Here’s a quick reminder of how to back up your iOS apps before the update.